PhantomInsights/covid-19/README.md

 resampled_df["recovered_difference"] = resampled_df["recovered"].diff()
 ```

-Create 3 line plots on the same axis, one for each category counts.
+Create 3 line plots on the same axis, one for each field counts.

 ```python
 fig, ax = plt.subplots()